Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 • Maintains volume and elasticity over the years

-• Contributes to a dynamic, responsive feel: supportive without feeling rigid
+• Contributes to a dynamic, responsive feel that stays supportive without feeling rigid

 Horsehair in Midsummer mattresses

-In Midsummer mattresses, horsehair is used as a functional layer for ventilation and support, combined with fine wools and natural fibers.
-The result is a sleep system that breathes, adapts to the body, and is designed to perform beautifully over time.
+In Midsummer mattresses, horsehair is used as a functional layer for ventilation and support, combined with fine wools and other natural fibres.

 Explore Midsummer mattresses Discover our natural materials